mozilla/aestimia/README.md

   use unminified source code on the client-side, among other things.

+* `ENABLE_STUBBYID`, like `DEBUG`, represents a boolean value.
+  If it *and* `DEBUG` are both true, then the [stubbyid][] persona simulator is enabled.
+This allows anyone to easily log in as anyone they want, which makes manual testing and debugging easier.
+  However, it should also *never* be enabled on production sites, which is why `DEBUG` must also be enabled for this feature to work.

 * `THEME_DIR` is the path to a theme.
 Any relative paths are resolved based on the root directory of Aestimia.
 Thus setting `THEME_DIR` to `theme/csol` would activate the Chicago Summer of